The Facts of Life (TV series): Ratings

 The Facts of Life was originally not a ratings winner on Friday nights in its summer debut in 1979 or in its second tryout in the spring of 1980.
 It ranked 70th out of 105 shows on the air in the year-end Nielsen ratings, with an average 15.8 rating.
 The show was put on hiatus and extensively retooled in preparation for season two.
 In November 1980, season two of The Facts of Life premiered in a Wednesday 9:30 p.m. time slot, where it immediately flourished, peaking in January 1981 with a 27.4 rating and 41 share; it ranked No. 4 for the week.
 The program became NBC's fourth highest-rated scripted series, after Little House on the Prairie, Diff'rent Strokes and CHiPs.

 By the third season, the series moved time slots to 9:00 pm.
 Wednesdays and soon became NBC's highest-rated comedy series and NBC's No. 2 overall series, after Real People.
 For its seventh season, it moved to Saturdays at 8:30 p.m., to bolster the premiering series The Golden Girls at 9 p.m. in the newly formed Saturday night comedy block.
 At the start of the eighth season, the series was moved forward a half-hour to the toughest time slot on television–Saturday at 8 pm, which brought the ratings down from its season seven high.
-Still, the series easily won its time slot and garnered high numbers in the coveted teen and 18–49 demographics.
+The series easily won its time slot and garnered high numbers in the coveted teen and 18–49 demographics.

 One of the highest rated season eight episodes saw the original season one cast return for a mini-reunion.
 Titled "The Little Chill", it placed No. 19 for the week with an 18.2 rating and 31 share.
 In the article "Ratings Top with Teens" appearing in the January 19, 1988 edition of USA Today, The Facts of Life was ranked as one of the top 10 shows in a survey of 2,200 American teenagers.